DISEASE/DISORDER:

 Available or current treatment guidelines

-The goal of treatment of ACL injury is to prevent episodes of recurrent knee instability and to protect the joint from further trauma.
-This can be accomplished in two ways: nonsurgical treatment which includes activity modification, lower extremity strength and stability training, and appropriate bracing 8, or surgical reconstruction or repair of the ligament 8, 14.
-In the early stages of management avoidance of high-risk activities is important to prevent recurrent episodes of instability and further damage to other knee structures such as the menisci and articular cartilage 26.
+The goal of treatment of an ACL injury is to prevent episodes of recurrent knee instability and to protect the joint from further trauma.
+This can be accomplished in two ways: non-surgical treatment which includes activity modification, lower extremity strength and stability training, and appropriate bracing,7 or surgical treatment which includes reconstruction or repair of the ligament.7,11 In the early stages of management, avoidance of high-risk activities is important to prevent recurrent episodes of instability and further damage to other knee structures such as the meniscus and articular cartilage.23 There is scientific evidence of ACL healing, documented using MRI, with rehabilitation alone in one third of ACL tears with good functional outcomes at 2 years and no meaningful difference at 5 years when compared to ACL reconstruction.6

 At different disease stages

-Initial treatment for an ACL injury aims to reduce inflammation, pain and swelling as well as to improve strength, neuromuscular control and gait.
-Regaining normal joint movement (especially full extension) is critical to a successful outcome 19, 25, 26.
+Initial treatment for an ACL injury aims to reduce inflammation, pain, and swelling as well as to improve strength, neuromuscular control, and gait.
+Regaining normal joint movement (especially full extension) is critical to a successful outcome.16,22,23

-ACL rehabilitation protocols consist of 3 phases (acute, recovery, functional) followed by a structured return to play (RTP) phase 4, 19, 25, 26, 27.
-In patients who require ACL reconstruction a pre-surgical phase is added.
+ACL rehabilitation protocols consist of 3 phases (acute, recovery, functional) followed by a structured return to play (RTP) phase.2,16,22,23,24 In patients who require ACL reconstruction, a pre-surgical phase is added.
 Progression of these programs should be based on achievement of specific goals and not on time elapsed from injury or surgery.

-Rehabilitation of individuals who are treated without surgery is started with modalities to reduce pain and swelling, integrates exercise to achieve full motion, normal strength and progresses to functional exercises that include dynamic strengthening in activity specific ranges of motion as well as neuromuscular training programs.
-Return to activity should be based on specific criteria including no symptoms at rest or with activity, normal strength, range of motion and performance on functional tests 25, 26, 27.
-In specific populations such as active adults, delaying ligament reconstruction for 6 months in those patients that develop symptoms with activity or re-injure their knee has been found to have similar results at 5 years following surgery, when compared to early rehabilitation plus surgical reconstruction 8.
+Rehabilitation of individuals who are treated without surgery is started with modalities to reduce pain and swelling and integrate exercises to achieve full motion and normal strength, followed by progression to functional exercises that include dynamic strengthening in activity-specific ranges of motion as well as neuromuscular training programs.
+Return to activity should be based on specific criteria including no symptoms at rest or with activity, normal strength and range of motion, and performance on functional tests.22,23,24 In specific populations such as active adults, delaying ligament reconstruction for 6 months in those patients that develop symptoms with activity or re-injure their knee has been found to have similar results at 5 years following surgery when compared to early rehabilitation plus surgical reconstruction.7

-Pre-operative rehabilitation is recommended prior to surgical intervention with goals of reducing knee swelling, achieving full motion in particular knee extension and normal strength.
+Pre-operative rehabilitation is recommended prior to surgical intervention with goals of reducing knee swelling and achieving full motion, in particular knee extension and normal strength.

 Coordination of care